 The installation vessels

 We used a variety of specialist vessels to transport and install the foundations, turbines, substations and cabling for London Array.
 Some of the vessels were also used to accommodate our offshore construction team, who stayed on site whilst the wind farm was built.
-A hotel ship is still onsite accomodating the technicians who are carrying out commissioning activities on the wind turbines and a variety of array cable vessels will be onsite until the summer, using ROV’s to bury the array cables.

 The newly built ‘Stemat Spirit’, first launched in March 2010, was used to lay the wind farm’s export cables.
 Built by leading Dutch maritime services company Stemat, the ‘Spirit’ is a DP2 special service workboat that can accommodate 60 crew members and has a top speed of around 10 knots.